Everything That Can Be Deterministic, Should Be: My Claude Code Setup

 The Router doesn’t solve problems.
 It prevents context pollution.

 If I ask to “debug the auth service,” my Router identifies “auth service” as a Go project and “debug” as a task type.
-It selects the appropriate specialist before any work begins.
+It picks the right specialist before any work starts.

-This concept exists in every multi-agent framework.
+This concept exists everywhere.
 LangChain calls it routing.
 Azure calls it a coordinator pattern.
-The idea is the same: classify input and direct it to a specialized followup task.
+I wrote about how mine works in The /do Router.

 Layer 2: The Agent